elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-role-of-the-network-portion-in-hierarchical-ip-addressing.md

 url: /learn/computer-science/questions/what-is-the-role-of-the-network-portion-in-hierarchical-ip-addressing
 score: -1.0
 related_article1:
-    id: 165716
+    id: 165710
     title: >-
-        Define broadcast addressing and provide an example scenario where it is used.
+        What is the binary representation of a subnet mask and how does it divide the network and host portions?
     subject: Computer Science
-    url: /learn/computer-science/questions/define-broadcast-addressing-and-provide-an-example-scenario-where-it-is-used
+    url: /learn/computer-science/questions/what-is-the-binary-representation-of-a-subnet-mask-and-how-does-it-divide-the-network-and-host-portions
 related_article2:
-    id: 165714
+    id: 165710
     title: >-
-        Describe the representation of a broadcast address when the host portion is all 1s.
+        What is the binary representation of a subnet mask and how does it divide the network and host portions?
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-representation-of-a-broadcast-address-when-the-host-portion-is-all-1s
+    url: /learn/computer-science/questions/what-is-the-binary-representation-of-a-subnet-mask-and-how-does-it-divide-the-network-and-host-portions
 related_article3:
-    id: 165717
+    id: 165710
     title: >-
-        What is multicast addressing and how does it differ from unicast and broadcast addressing?
+        What is the binary representation of a subnet mask and how does it divide the network and host portions?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-multicast-addressing-and-how-does-it-differ-from-unicast-and-broadcast-addressing
+    url: /learn/computer-science/questions/what-is-the-binary-representation-of-a-subnet-mask-and-how-does-it-divide-the-network-and-host-portions
 related_article4:
     id: 165717
     title: >-